jadenshah-osu/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

         size.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes, the `shuffle` method can use the kernel methods.
-For example it can use the `move` kernel method until the playlist is shuffled.
+      - Yes, the `move` method can use the kernel methods.
+For example it can use the `swap` kernel method until the playlist is rearranged.

 - Component Design #2: Record Catalog